 Then leave on for about 10-20 minutes.
 Raw honey has natural exfoliating properties.

-I hope these tips were helpful!
+I hope these tips for how to get rid of textured skin were helpful!
 Sign up for our newsletter (sent sparingly!) for more.